rduart/TelsaCoilWinder/README.md

 Masculinity -  https://www.youtube.com/watch?v=HymLeTU4M8 - This projects provided most of my inspiration for my build.

-carl1961 - https://github.com/carl1961/Arduino-Nano-Tesla-Coil-Winder   Who has beening using some of the code from my project.
+carl1961 - https://github.com/carl1961/Arduino-Nano-Tesla-Coil-Winder   Who has been using some of the code from my project.
+He has done on really good design work.
+Please take a look.

 ## Note: